Standard Turkish · İstanbul Türkçesi

 Vote and we'll prioritise it.
 Top-voted dialects move up the roadmap.
 One vote per email.

-Balkan Turkish is a dialect of Turkish.
+Balkan Turkish is a dialect of the Turkish language.

 Balkan Turkish is part of the Europe region on DialectAtlas.